stickmonster/Codeacademy/README.md

 # Codecademy
 Projects from Codecademy course

-This includes projects from a Codeacademy Pro course on C++
+This includes selected projects from a Codeacademy Pro course on C++